Geoffrey Mutiwa

 Geoffrey Mutiwa commonly known as Mutiwa Geofrey Eric (born 12 April 1982) is a Ugandan journalist and a politician who serves as the Member of Parliament for Bunyole West County, in Butaleja District, Uganda.

 Career

 Before he was elected as Member of Parliament (MP) for Bunyole West County in Butaleja District on the ticket of the National Resistance Movement (NRM) in the 2021 general election, Mutiwa was a journalist and radio host of a local radio station, Tororo FM.
 Mutiwa is an advocate for awareness of Malaria in Uganda.
 He is the treasurer for the Uganda Parliamentary Forum on Malaria.

 Mutiwa serves on the committee on Information, Communication Technology and National Guidance.

+Mutiwa lost the Bunyole West County seat in the 2026 general election to former MP James Waluswaka.